Florida Registered Agent

 LLCs are legally required to appoint a Florida registered agent to receive legal documents like service of process.

-Many small business owners use a registered agent service to fulfill this role.
-Or, you can appoint yourself or another individual.
+You can appoint yourself (or another individual) but many small business owners use a registered agent service to fulfill this role.

 We’ll help you make the best choice for your business.

 Recommended: Northwest Registered Agent offers free Florida registered agent services with LLC formation ($29 plus state fees).